 What’s so good about felt?
 Everything.

-Okay, but actually felt has a lot of benefits.
+Okay not everything, but felt does have a lot of benefits.
 Specifically, it’s durable, warm, lightweight, protective, insulating, and soundproofing.
-But let’s dig into those a little bit more here.
+Let’s dig into those a bit more.

 Due to the interlocking process used in manufacturing, felt is strong and durable.
 Seriously, felt can take a beating and be just fine.